Imperial Jewels of China Review

 After the show it was back on the bus to return to the hotel – we found an Irish bar over the road from the St Regis so it was a late night

-Another early start and our last day in Shanghai as we now fly to Yichang to join the ship.
-We left our suitcases outside our rooms and they were collected by the bell boys.
-We would not see them again until our cabin onboard the Viking Century Sky!
+Another early start and our last day in Shanghai as we now fly to Yichang to join the ship, the Viking Emerald.
+We left our suitcases outside our rooms at the hotel and they were collected by the bell boys.
+We would not see them again until our cabin onboard the Viking Emerald!
 Another delicious breakfast then back on the bus – this time we were taken to a silk carpet-making factory.
 All very interesting, however not what I would choose to visit.
 We got here at about 9.15am – then had to wait around until 10.30 for lunch which was in the same venue as the carpet weaving.
 Mongolian BBQ if you please – a bit early at 10.30 but there you go.
 Basically you select the raw ingredients from a very good selection, take it to the chef who then cooks it for you.
 Some of our party did buy carpets but again I felt the time could have been spent better.

-After the early lunch we were taken to the domestic airport for our China Express flight to Yichang – home of the Three Gorges Dam and where we join the ship.
+After the early lunch we were taken to the domestic airport for our China Express flight to Yichang – home of the Three Gorges Dam and where we join Viking Emerald.

 The airport was clean and efficient – being in a group Bonnie our tour leader checked us all in and returned with our boarding cards so it was pretty painless – the airline assigns your seat so if you are travelling in couples you may not be seated together.
 The flight was fine – we had a meal box on board – a sweet filled dimsum, some dried peas, bread roll and your choice of drink from the trolley.
 It was fine and the flight attendants were very attentive.
 On arrival at Yichang we were met by our local guide and escorted to our bus for our transfer to the ship at Maoping – took about 90 minutes.
 Whilst on the bus she gave us a good commentary about the project and pointed out various highlights on the journey.